Timwood0x10/memscope-rs/README.md

 ## Contributing

-This is experimental software, but we welcome contributions!
+We welcome contributions to continue improving memscope-rs!
 Please:

 1. **Test thoroughly** - Make sure your changes don't break existing functionality
 2. **Document limitations** - Be honest about what doesn't work